-For an application to be considered, you must return your Application Form by which you will be contractually committed to the investment amount stated in the Application Form and pay the Application Money for the subscription for Units in the Fund at the time of your application (as advised in writing by the Manager or the Trustee).
+For an application to be considered, you must return your Application Form by which you will be contractually committed to the investment amount stated in the Application Form and pay the Application Money at the time of your application (as advised in writing by the Manager or the Trustee).
 You can pay the Application Money by returning the Application Form and notifying the Trustee that the Application Money has been transferred by electronic funds transfer (see the Application Form for details).

 You are requested to provide your Tax File Number (TFN), Australian Business Number (ABN) or exemption code to ensure tax is not deducted from the distributions paid.
+However, if a TFN is not quoted, or no appropriate TFN exemption is provided, then the Trustee is required to deduct tax from any income distribution entitlement at the highest marginal tax rate plus the Medicare Levy.